A brief description of the difference between state laws and federal laws.

 Please see below for state-specific laws that might be useful for victims and survivors of domestic violence.
 This information is written in a Q & A format and is meant to provide you with easy-to-understand information.
 You can also reach us at our Email Hotline if you have more specific questions.

-Information about restraining order and moving to Connecticut or away from Connecticut with your restraining order.
+Information about restraining orders and moving to Connecticut or away from Connecticut with your restraining order.

 State-specific information about custody in Connecticut.